davidroeca/web-app-orchestration-talk/talk/talk.rst

 .. code:: Dockerfile

-    # node has a pre-configured docker environment based on version
+    # node has a pre-configured docker environment based on
+    # node version

     FROM node:10.9.0-alpine as base